Azure-Samples/contoso-real-estate/community-events/content/challenge-project/01-introduction.md

 # Understanding the Contoso Real Estate project

-In this tutorial, you will learn about the `portal` and `api` projects of Contoso Real Estate, which is an open source project developed by Microsoft that simulates a real estate agency.
+In this tutorial, you will learn about the `portal` project of Contoso Real Estate, which is an open source project developed by Microsoft that simulates a real estate agency.

 ## Learning objectives:

-- Understand the composable architecture that is used in the Contoso Real Estate project.
+- Understand the composable architecture that is used in the Contoso Real Estate project
-- Experience GitHub Codespaces as a development environment.
+- Experience GitHub Codespaces as a development environment
-- Understand how to build a Serverless API using Azure Functions and Azure Cosmos DB.
-- Experience the Azure Static Web Apps CLI to run and deploy the Contoso Real Estate project.
+- Understand how to use Azure Static Web Apps CLI to run the Contoso Real Estate project
-- Use GitHub Copilot as an assistant.

 ## Prerequisites